-Going down the most common route of a university qualification, you'll discover that no two degree programmes are the same and that there are a vast number of institutions and courses to choose from.
+If you decide to go down the most common route of a university qualification, you'll discover that no two degree programmes are the same and that there are a vast number of institutions and courses to choose from.

 Use all the resources available to you when deciding which programme to study.
 Look at university rankings, including the latest Teaching Excellence Framework (TEF) ratings, to gain an understanding of the wider context of the civil engineering department at your chosen institution.
 However, don't check one league table and fixate on it.
 Universities come in different shapes and sizes and the institution best suited to you might not top the rankings.